An Active Learning Framework for Efficient Robust Policy Search: Background

 Robust Policy Search seeks policies that perform well across all parameters in $\mathbb{P}$, and do so without knowing the parameter for the MDP on which they are being tested.
 This translates to being able to perform well on some unknown target domain, and also potentially handle variations not accounted for in $\mathbb{P}$.
 The intuitive objective for this is to consider the average performance of the policy over the source distribution $\eta_{D}\left(\theta\right)=\mathbb{E}_{p\sim\mathcal{P}}\left[\eta\left(\theta,p\right)\right]$.
-However, this objective could be close to the maximum even if there are sharp dips in some regions of $\mathbb{P}$, which is why EPOpt uses instead the Conditional Value at Risk (CVaR) formulation from (\cite{cvar-tamar}), which considers the performance across only the subset of $\mathbb{P}$ that corresponds to the bottom $\epsilon$ percentile of returns from $\mathcal{P}$.
-This has the effect that policies which have such sharp dips (i.e bad worst case performance) are no longer considered good solutions.
+However, this objective could be close to the maximum even if there are sharp drops in performance in some regions of $\mathbb{P}$.
+A different objective used by approaches such as \cite{epopt} is the Conditional Value at Risk (CVaR) formulation from \cite{cvar-tamar}, which considers the performance across only the subset of $\mathbb{P}$ that corresponds to the bottom $\epsilon$ percentile of returns from $\mathcal{P}$, for a given $\epsilon \in (0,1]$.
+This has the effect that policies which have such sharp drops in performance (i.e bad worst case performance) are no longer considered good solutions.

-EPOpt approximately samples trajectories for parameters from this subset of $\mathbb{P}$ by first sampling $N$ trajectories from the entire source distribution, finding the discounted returns for these and then taking the bottom $\epsilon$ percentile according to the evaluated returns.
-These trajectories are then sent to a standard batch policy optimization algorithm (such as Trust Region Policy Optimization (TRPO) (\cite{trpo})) denoted as BatchPolOpt and processed as usual to update the policy parameters $\theta$.
-EPOpt is summarized in Algorithm \ref{epopt-algo}.